 Speaking and Listening

-- We will not be giving verbal cues, because it messes up the audio.
+- We will not be giving verbal cues while you are talking, because it messes up the audio.
 We will be on mute while you speak.

 - Please speak as clearly as you can into your microphone.
 We will do an audio check for 5 minutes before the interview begins to make sure everything works.